Yuan dynasty: Imperial lifestyle

 Since its invention in 1269, the 'Phags-pa script, a unified script for spelling Mongolian, Tibetan, and Chinese languages, was preserved in the court until the end of the dynasty.
 Most of the Emperors could not master written Chinese, but they could generally converse well in the language.
 The Mongol custom of long standing quda marriage alliance with other Mongol clans – the Onggirat and the Ikeres – kept the imperial blood purely Mongol until the reign of Tugh Temur (Emperor Wenzong), whose mother was a Tangut concubine.
+The Yuan rulers did not want to create potential rivals by repeatedly marrying within a particular family or clan, so they took multiple wives from different backgrounds and mostly from less powerful families.
 The Mongol Emperors had built large palaces and pavilions, but some still continued to live as nomads at times.
 Tugh Temür was an example of a Yuan emperor who actively sponsored cultural activities; including in his imperial capacity and in his personal activities such as writing poetry, painting, reading Chinese classical texts, and ordering the compilation of books.

 The average Mongol garrison family of the Yuan dynasty seems to have lived a life of decaying rural leisure, with income from the harvests of their Chinese tenants eaten up by costs of equipping and dispatching men for their tours of duty.
 The Mongols practiced debt slavery, and by 1290 in all parts of the Mongol Empire commoners were selling their children into slavery.
 Seeing this as damaging to the Mongol nation, Kublai in 1291 forbade the sale abroad of Mongols.
 Kublai wished to persuade the Chinese that he was becoming increasingly sinicized while maintaining his Mongolian credentials with his own people.
 He set up a civilian administration to rule, built a capital within China, supported Chinese religions and culture, and devised suitable economic and political institutions for the court.
 But at the same time he never abandoned his Mongolian heritage.

-During the Yuan Dynasty, homosexuality had been both a common cultural practice and a highly suppressed behavior.
+During the Yuan Dynasty, homosexuality had been both a common cultural practice and a highly suppressed behaviour.
 The Great Yassa, one of the Yuan Dynasty law systems, prohibited homosexuality, but many cultural accounts recorded the ubiquity of homosexual practices across Mongolians’ daily lives.